 Calculate the width.

 To get a minimum width of your calendar, decide how many columns you want to have.
 More than likely, you’ll have a minimum of 7 since there are 7 days in a week.
-Add more columns for other things you may want to add such as birthdays or a note columns.
+Add more columns for other things you may want to add such as birthdays or a note column.

 Calculate how large each square will be by dividing the width of the space by 7.
 Also, keep in mind that you’ll be writing or placing sticky notes on the squares so you want to make sure you have enough room to write legibly and for the sticky notes.
 I measured the width of a sticky note I had and it was 4″ across, which for me, was big enough.